MEGAN LYSTER

 COMMITTEE DEPUTY CHAIR

-Kim is a 27-year-old pakeha woman who lives in Wellington, and is a mother to a 6-year-old son.
+I am a 27-year-old Pakeha woman who lives in Wellington and is a mother to a 6-year-old son.

-Kim has an intellectual disability and is a creative and kind person.
-She is a hardworking person as a security guard and an advocate for her peers.
-Kim is developing her leadership skills and believes in equal rights and speaking out to make the world fairer.
+I have an intellectual disability, and I am a creative and kind person.
+I am also a hardworking person as a security guard and an advocate for my peers.
+I am developing her leadership skills, and I believe in equal rights and speaking out to make the world fairer.

 To learn more about Kim, click here.